GameTimeWithAryan/Personal-Projects/Chat Room/README.md

 # GWA's Chat Room

-This is a chatroom implmented using tcp sockets, it is not secure
+This is a chatroom implmented using tcp sockets, but it is not secure

 ## Application Layer Protocol
 ### Node